SalieriC/SWIM/README.md

 *Why not creating the folder structure automatically on first starting the world?* - Shape Change isn't the most common power in my experience, thus I don't want to force it on GMs who have no need for it.
 Here is a short video that showcases the macro (visual effect by JB2A, not included in SWIM):
 <p align="center"> <img src="https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/img/macros/shape_changer_showcase.gif?raw=true"> </p>
+(Assets used in the scene are from ForgottenAdventures and PEG Inc. and not part of SWIM.)

 ### Mighty Summoner
 **Immersion setting:** SFX & VFX